-Start looking for higher yields, side jobs, and ways to grow the amount you are saving.
+Start looking for higher yields, side hustles, and ways to grow the amount you are saving.
 It’s way better to be informed than to be ignorant.
-After all, you don’t want to get to your golden year and say “I wish I knew.”
+After all, you don’t want to get to your golden year and say, “I wish I knew.”

 As for us, we are going to aim for saving 50% and start working towards an earlier retirement.
 I have no clue if we will get there, but it’s going to be a fun ride along the way.

 I think one part you missed in the 50% saving (30K per year) is the return your savings will generate over the years of saving.
 If you assume that you get 5% per year even during the years of savings, and you save 30K per year, you will reach 600K in little less than 14 years (compound interest).
 So, if we save 50% or more, we just need 14 years to be financially independent and not 20 years.

 Hi Sumu!
 That’s a great point.
 I purposefully left out compounding investment returns and inflation and all that fun stuff just to simplify my first step.
 Now that this principle is making more sense I thought it will be good to start with it and then build on it.
 Thank you for bringing that point up! 🙂